Behaviour consultations are for behaviour issues that fall outside the scope of pure obedience training and that needs individual attention.

-Follow up sessions are usually required to implement the behaviour change program.
-How frequently these follow up sessions are scheduled i.e. once a week, every 10 days or every second week, is the owner’s choice.
-The amount of follow up sessions required, depends on many variables that can include the following i.e. your goals, time and other resources available, breed character and size of the dogs involved, predictability and severity of the behaviour, onset of the behaviour, environmental management options available, social motivation and the involvement of children & the elderly in the home.
+Follow up sessions (60 minutes) will be required to implement the behaviour change program.
+How frequently these follow up sessions are scheduled i.e. once a week, every 10 days or every second week, is your choice.
+The amount of follow up sessions required, depends on many variables that can include the following i.e. your goals, time and other resources available, breed character and size of the dogs involved, predictability and severity of the behaviour, duration the behaviour has been exhibited, environmental management options available, social motivation and any other risk factors.

-I have had several dogs and over the years, and I too had to work through behavioural problems with my own (German Shepherd) dogs.
-Some of their more complex issues were fighting with each other (which resulted in vet visits), reacting aggressively towards strangers and other dogs, separation distress and owner & resource guarding.
-Therefore I truly understand the stress and emotional toll it can have on a household and the amount of time and effort it takes to resolve problem behaviours.
+I, too had to work through behavioural concerns with my own (German Shepherd) dogs over the years.
+Some of their more complex issues were fighting with each other (which resulted in vet visits), reacting aggressively towards strangers and other dogs, separation distress, owner guarding & resource guarding.
+Therefore I truly understand the stress and emotional strain it can have on a household and the amount of time and effort it takes to improve problematic behaviours.

 I am here to guide and support you every step of the way.
 And although training and behaviour modification is ‘serious business’, never forget to have fun with your dog, watch him or her learn and develop to their full potential.
 Enjoy the process.